 - Tossing your meal in a jar is perfect for salads.
 Simply place the grain base on the bottom, and layer your salad ingredients until you reach the top of your jar.

 - For meals with distinct components, a bed of grains is the go-to.
 Fill your container base with Success® Rice or Quinoa and organize veggies and protein on top.
 To keep the aesthetics, make invisible sections with each ingredient until the grains are fully covered.

 We’re sure that by applying a few of these tips meal-prepping will seem as less of a challenge and more of a solution to your busy schedule.
-Prepped meals can also be sophisticated, appetizing and delicious.
+Prepped meals can also be sophisticated, appetizing and delicious like this vegan meatloaf.
 So, unleash the inner foodie inside of you, put these hacks into practice and make life easier by cooking your food in advance.